sgago/thestudyguide/algorithms/algorithms.md

 1 2 3 _ 3 4 5 _ 1 2 1
 1 2 3 _ 3 4 5 _ 1 2 4 <- Done.
 5 is biggest LIS count with values 0 1 2 4 5 or 0 1 3 4 5

-The recurrence relation is like dp[i] = max(dp[i], dp[prev_i] + 1) but only dp[prev_i] where
+The recurrence relation is dp[i] = max(dp[i], dp[prev_i] + 1) but only dp[prev_i] where
 nums[i] > nums[prev_i], because otherwise it wouldn't be only increasing numbers.
 ```

-The notes are ugly, but they get the job done.
+Ugly, right?
+But they get the job done.

-Really, DP is typically similar in efficiency to DFS + memoization + pruning.
-We typically call DP *bottom-up* and DFS + memoization + pruning *top-down*.
-While these algorithms can solve the same problems they typically have different applicaitons and strengths.
+DP is typically similar in efficiency to DFS + memoization + pruning.
+Because of this, we call DP a *bottom-up* approach and DFS + memoization + pruning a *top-down* approach.
+While DP and DFS algorithms can solve the similar problems they typically have different applications and strengths.
-- DFS is typically more generic and is helpful for exploring trees and graphs.
+- DFS is typically more generic and helpful for exploring trees and graphs.
 You'll typically see if for combinatorial problems, mazes, or exploring a graph.
-- DP is helpful for overlapping subproblemms with optimal structure.
+- DP is helpful for overlapping sub-problems with optimal structure.
 You'll see this used for knapsack problems and longest sequence problems and so on.

 ## Strategy for DP
 Again, with DP you're trying to fill up a slice with answers to subproblems, often having to determine what to do if there's overlap when saving to same spot.